TanmoySG/is-running/README.md

 # is-running [NonGen]
 isRunning is an Automatic Uptime Detector, that checks endpoints and API-based Services and alerts a mailing list whenever the service is down.
 Helps in avoiding long duration service blockade.

-The NonGen or Non Generic version of isRunning is aimed at personal usage as it doesn't have account creation privilages or multi-account support.
-The Generic Version will have Multi-account Support and support for Account Creation and other features that enable users to periodically check for Service Downtime.
+The *NonGen or Non Generic* version of isRunning is aimed at personal usage as it doesn't have account creation privileges or multi-account support.
+The *Generic Version* will have Multi-account Support and support for Account Creation and other features that enable users to periodically check for Service Downtime.

 Even though the Generic and NonGen version are a bit different, the API Endpoints and Access Flags will be similar.
 This Documentation will work as base for future versions of isRunning too.